batmac/ccat/README.header.md

 cat on steroids.
 Leveraging great go modules to ease my CLI life.

+## install
+- get the latest release from https://github.com/batmac/ccat/releases/latest
+- or `go install github.com/batmac/ccat/cmd/ccat@latest`

+then, you can update to the latest github release with `ccat --selfupdate`

 ## build
 you need a recent go, available build tags:
 - `libcurl`: build with the libcurl opener.